Simcoe County

-The county administrative centre is on Highway 26 in Midhurst, outside Barrie.
+Simcoe County is a county and census division located in the central region of Ontario, Canada.
+The county is located north of the Greater Toronto Area, and forms the northwestern edge of the Golden Horseshoe.
+The county seat is located in Midhurst.
+The cities of Barrie and Orillia are geographically within Simcoe County, but are both politically independent single-tier municipalities.

 Geography

+Simcoe County stretches from the shores of Lake Simcoe in the east to Georgian Bay in the west.
+The land area of the county is 4,818.93 km2.
+The Niagara Escarpment runs through sections of the western part of the county, and the Minesing Wetlands, a Ramsar Convention "Wetland of International Importance", is located in the centre of the county.

-Simcoe County is informally split into two subregions, “South Simcoe” and “North Simcoe”.
+Simcoe County is informally split into two subregions, "South Simcoe" and "North Simcoe".
 The dividing line between these two areas is Simcoe County Road 90 (Mill St.).

 South Simcoe municipalities are situated at the northern boundary of the Greater Toronto Area (GTA) and therefore generally have a closer socio-economic association with the GTA.
-South Simcoe is also within the Toronto commuter belt as it is home to a relatively high proportion of people commuting to the GTA.
+South Simcoe is also within the Toronto commuter belt, as it is home to a relatively high proportion of people commuting to the GTA.
 South Simcoe is home to five municipalities, including: the Town of Innisfil, the Township of Adjala-Tosorontio, the Town of Bradford West Gwillimbury, the Township of Essa and the Town of New Tecumseth (which includes: Alliston, Beeton and Tottenham).

-North Simcoe is less connected to the GTA due to its more removed geographic location, is generally less industrial than South Simcoe, and generally has a closer socio-economic association with the Muskoka area, located immediately north.
+North Simcoe is less connected to the GTA due to its more remote geographic location, is generally less industrial than South Simcoe, and generally has a closer socio-economic association with the Muskoka area, located immediately north.
 However, North Simcoe hosts two GO Transit train stations that provide daily commuter rail service to Toronto.
 North Simcoe includes the Township of Clearview, the Township of Oro-Medonte, the Township of Ramara, the Township of Severn, the Township of Springwater, the Township of Tay and the Township of Tiny, the Town of Collingwood, the Town of Midland, the Town of Penetanguishene and the Town of Wasaga Beach.
 The cities of Barrie and Orillia are geographically within North Simcoe, but both are politically independent single-tier municipalities.